Please read our CONTRIBUTOR GUIDELINES before submitting your story here. Any content that does not comply with our guidelines will not be accepted.

 - Include the author’s professional degrees, e.g., M.D., Ph.D., R.N., etc.

-- The body of the bio should be around 150-200 words describing the author’s background and relevant affiliations.
-It should make clear to readers why the author is qualified to write about the topic and why the information can be trusted.
+- The body of the bio should make clear to readers why the author is qualified to write about the topic and why the information can be trusted.

 - Also include something personal (e.g., hobbies, travel) so readers feel they know more about the author.

-- You may include links to the author’s website or company, highlighted products, etc. iIt is ok to have this info in the bio but not in the text of the story.
+- You may include links to the author’s website or company, highlighted products, etc. Commercial links are not allowed in the body of the article.

 - Regular contributors need not submit a new bio – simply write that you approve the use of the existing bio and headshot.